-If you have the opportunity to release a hawk, then you can ask the educator to record the band number.
-If you so choose you can sponsor the hawk you just released through our Adopt-a-Hawk program.
+If you have the opportunity to release a hawk, you can ask the educator to record the band number so that you can "sponsor" the raptor you just released through our Adopt-a-Hawk program.

 What to bring to the research sites:

-- Water (water is not available to visitors at our research sites and some sites require a long hike before reaching the migration site)
+- Water (water is not available at our migration sites and some require a long hike before reaching the site)

 - Hiking boots or sturdy shoes

-- Lunch or snack food (no food is available to visitors at the research sites)
+- Lunch or snack food (no food is available at our migration sites)

-- Due to the nature of the sensitive research being conducted, dogs are not allowed at the research site.
+- Due to the nature of the sensitive research being conducted, dogs are not allowed at our migration sites.